 I wrote this letter when my first son was about 6 months old.
 He was a fierce nurser from birth.
 Latched on right away and basically didn’t stop till I weaned him at 23.5 months old.
 This is a real letter that I actually wrote my husband while I was up late nursing our baby, and it’s fuzzy now but I was probably upset with him about something stupid.
 I originally published this letter on my first blog.
 Then while nursing my second baby, I started this blog and I had a lot of the same emotions.
 My husband had a better understanding with our second baby but I don’t think men will ever truly understand what us mothers go through in pregnancy, childbirth, and breastfeeding.

 *DISCLOSURE* This post may contain affiliate links.
-I will receive a small commission if you purchase from these links, at no extra cost to you.
 You can read more about this on my Disclosure Page

 Dear Husband of a Breastfeeding Wife